econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/0-README.md

 attached to the creator VM; this is where the ISO will be put in the end.

-Other files:

-1. ./send-both-To-Google.sh - Constructs both ISOs and sends to Google Drive
-    * gDrive url is public link hard wired in econ-ark-tools/Virtual/README.md
-1. `Disk` contains resources like icon files for the installer
-1. `Files` is where the various resource files live
+* `Files` is where the various resource files live
+   * For-ISO: resources for creating the ISO installer
+   * For-Target: resources for constructing the Econ-ARK machine